aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.layout/layoutoptions/_index.md

 ## LayoutOptions class

 Holds the options that allow controlling the document layout process.
+To learn more, visit the [Converting to Fixed-page Format](https://docs.aspose.com/words/net/converting-to-fixed-page-format/) documentation article.

 You do not create instances of this class directly.
 Use the [Document.layout_options](../../aspose.words/document/layout_options/) property to access layout options for this document.